radian-software/straight.el/README.md

   el-get only allows you to install, uninstall, and update packages.
 * `straight.el` operates quietly when all is going well. el-get reports its progress verbosely.
+* `straight.el` has a profile system that allows users of someone else's Emacs configuration to manage an additional subset of packages, or to overriding upstream package configuration, without forking the upstream. el-get has no such concept.

 #### Advantages of el-get